dgistpl/dgistpl.github.io/index.md

 + **Designing domain-specific languages (DSLs)** tailored to tackle challenges in programming languages and software engineering.
 + **Developing program synthesis algorithms** for automatically generating programs (solutions) in DSLs.

-In particular, my focus is on designing DSLs and synthesis algorithms for effective pointer analysis, a key component in compiler optimization.
+In particular, my focus is on designing DSLs and synthesis algorithms for effective pointer analysis.
 Additionally, I am interested in developing DSLs tailored to identify effective test cases in system software testing.